Szczecin Open

 The Invest in Szczecin Open (formerly Pekao Szczecin Open) is a professional tennis tournament played on outdoor clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It is currently part of the ATP Challenger Tour 125.
 It was part of the Tretorn SERIE+ on the Challenger Tour.
 It is held annually at the Wojska Polskiego in Szczecin, Poland, since 1993 (as a Satellite from 1993 to 1995, as a Challenger since 1996).